Battle of Damascus (2012)

 The Battle of Damascus (معركة دمشق), also known as Operation Damascus Volcano (عملية بركان دمشق), started on 15 July 2012 during the Syrian civil war.
-It is unclear who started the battle.
 Thousands of rebels infiltrated Damascus from the surrounding countryside.
 Following this, according to some reports, the opposition forces launched an operation to capture the capital, while according to other reports, the military learned of the large-scale rebel operation beforehand and made a preemptive strike.
 Some reports even suggested the rebels launched the operation prematurely due to their plans being discovered by the security forces.

 After the rebels initially captured half a dozen districts and killed four high-ranking government ministers in a bombing, opposition forces were forced to retreat following a military counter-attack, leaving the army in control of the capital after three weeks of fighting.
 It was the first time tanks and helicopters had been deployed in central Damascus and left parts of the city as a warzone.